 Higher throughput and faster production times are easily achieved by automating time-consuming steps.
 The Wide Format Automation Suite allows wide format printers to achieve the perfect interplay between their printing presses and software.
 Improve your press utilization and benefit from significant saving potentials in terms of substrate, ink costs and processing time.

 "Not only have we increased the number of jobs per day – we've also improved our profit margins.
-Using the Suite allows us to work significantly more flexibly, saving time and costs."
+Using the Wide Format Automation Suite allows us to work significantly more flexibly, saving time and costs."

 Michael Hiemann, Managing Director of Siepro KG